Azure AD B2C based single sign-on

 - Repeat the previous step and copy the Application (client) ID and paste it into the corresponding field on the plugin’s wizard Single Sign-on page.

-- Ensure that the Redirect URI entered here matches exactly with the Redirect URI that you have entered / is automatically proposed on the plugin's wizard Single Sign-on page.
+- Ensure that the Redirect URI entered here matches exactly with the Redirect URI that you have entered / is automatically proposed on the plugin's Single Sign-on configuration page.

-- Copy the (first segment) of the Domain name e.g. wpo365connect when the domain name shown is wpo365connect.onmicrosoft.com and past it into the corresponding field on the plugin's wizard Single Sign-on page.
+- Copy the (first segment) of the Domain name e.g. wpo365connect when the domain name shown is wpo365connect.onmicrosoft.com and past it into the corresponding field AAD B2C / CIAM domain name on the plugin's wizard Single Sign-on page.

-- Click User flows and copy the name of the user flow (custom) policy e.g. B2C_1_signup_signin_1 and past it into the corresponding field on the plugin's wizard Single Sign-on page.
+- One level up from App registrations, continue to User flows and copy the name of the user flow (custom) policy for sign-in e.g. B2C_1_signup_signin_1 and past it into the corresponding field B2C policy name on the plugin's Single Sign-on configuration page.

 - To test the configuration go to WordPress Admin > WPO365 > Plugin self-test and click Start test.